harkirat2021/Invisible-Institute-Chicago-Reporter-Collaboration-Public/The Silver Imps/checkpoint-3/README.md

 Notebook for Question 2: https://observablehq.com/@jassiay0/sunburst

 This notebook is for our second question in this checkpoint.
-It generates a sunburst graph that intuitively shows the number of allegations and the categories of misconduct across the 3 timespans.
-Make sure to click the run button on the right side of the cells when you view or fork the notebook.
+It generates a sunburst graph that intuitively shows the number of allegations and the categories of misconduct across the 3 timespans. *Make sure* to click the run button on the right side of the last cell if the graph does not show up when you view or fork the notebook.